alancj731/csv-change-easy/README.md

 # CSV Processor

 A web app that lets you transform CSV files using natural language.
-Powered by Google Gemini AI.
+Powered by DeepSeek AI.

 Upload a CSV, describe what you want in plain English (e.g. "remove rows where age < 18"), review the generated pandas code, edit if needed, and download the result.